H1B Visa

 However, these rights also come with a range of obligations you must fulfill if you want to remain in the USA for the entire time your visa is active.
 These include:

-• Compliance with laws: you must obey all federal, state, and local laws and must pay all taxes on the money you earn from your job in the USA.
+- Compliance with laws: You must obey all federal, state, and local laws and pay all taxes on the money you earn from your job in the USA.

-• Reporting changes: you must keep the USCIS updated with any changes to your employment: job title, work location, and changes to duties.
+- Reporting changes: You must update the USCIS on any changes to your employment, such as job title, work location, and duties.

-These are your basic obligations and rights under the H-1B visa.
-However, your tax obligations and rights are more complicated, which are worth spending more time on, detailed below.
+These are your essential obligations and rights under the H-1B visa.
+However, your tax obligations and rights are more complicated and are worth spending more time on, as detailed below.

 Tax Obligations of the H1-B Visa